-A full-time Research Assistant position is currently available with Dr. Leonard Zon, Professor of Pediatrics at Harvard Medical School, HHMI Investigator, HSCI Faculty Member, and Director of the Stem Cell Program at Boston Children's Hospital.
+A full-time Research Assistant Positions is currently available with Dr. Leonard Zon, Professor of Pediatrics at Harvard Medical School, HHMI Investigator, HSCI Faculty Member, and Director of the Stem Cell Program at Boston Children's Hospital.
 The lab utilizes zebrafish as a genetic model to study the role of gene expression in hematopoiesis, cancer and stem cell development.
 Under supervision, you will perform a variety of routine and specialized laboratory tests and techniques as well as work with zebrafish.
 The position will be required to perform standard molecular biology techniques, microinjections, microscopy of zebrafish morphology, tissue culture and animal husbandry.
 It is a wonderful opportunity for those interested in graduate school, medical school, dentistry, nursing, and other health related programs/professions.
-Positions are competitive and a two-year commitment is preferred.

 According to prescribed protocols and assigned schedules, performs a variety of routine laboratory experiments and procedures, utilizing standard laboratory equipment, recording and checking results for completeness and accuracy.
 Assists in troubleshooting procedures if experimental results are unexpected or quality of specimens is poor.